Mollinak10/Linux-basics/Fastqc.md

  Step 7.
 <pre>cp -r multiqc_report.html /mnt/c/Users/moli/Downloads/</pre>

-⚠️/mnt/c/Users/ is common for every user but moli/downloads is the path in my system. ⚠️
+⚠️/mnt/c/Users/ and /Downloads/ is common for every user but /moli/ is the path in my system and different for everyone. ⚠️